robertdebock/learn-terraform/ADVANCED/local-exec.md

 2. Add a machines (ip or hostname) to an inventory so Ansible can use it.
 3. Add a resource to the CMDB.
 4. Start a configuration management system for that host.

+Using local-exec has a few drawbacks, so use it when there is no other solution.

 ## Howto